ZipsBaja/ZipsPicoLib/README.md

 # Akron Zips Baja Raspberry Pi Pico Library

-This header-only library is used in the projects using the Raspberry Pi Pico family microcontrollers.
+This (almost) header-only library is used in the projects using the Raspberry Pi Pico family microcontrollers.
 To use this library, either clone or add this repository as a submodule.
 It is recommended to add as a submodule.
 `git submodule add https://github.com/ZipsBaja/ZipsPicoLib <library directory>`